CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 #### Awarding Skill & Destiny Points

-For Skill & Destiny Points, completing the quest and fulfilling a promise from Old Owl Well, divide 1,250 XP equally among the characters if the party handles the orcs and the ogre at Wyvern Tor.
+For Skill & Destiny Points, completing the quest and fulfilling a promise from Old Owl Well, divide 1,250 XP equally among the characters if the party handles the ogrekins and the ogre at Wyvern Tor.

 ## **Mountainmaw Castle**